Exlll/ConfigLib/README.md

  commentedField: commented field
 ```

-If a configuration type _C_ that defines comments is used (as a field) within another configuration
+If a configuration type _C_ that defines comments is used (as a field or component) within another
-type, the comments of _C_ are written with the proper indentation.
-However, if instances of _C_ are
+configuration type, the comments of _C_ are written with the proper indentation.
+However, if
-stored inside a collection, their comments are not printed when the collection is written.
+instances of _C_ are stored inside a collection, their comments are not printed when the collection
+is written.

 ### Subclassing